Executive Director

 Photo by Maja Baska

-For over eight years Holly Morrison has been the trusted voice offering NAVA Members immediate advice and support.
+For over 10 years Holly Morrison has been the trusted voice offering NAVA Members immediate advice and support.
 An expert on best practice standards across the sector, Holly holds a Bachelor of Art Theory (Distinction) from UNSW Art & Design and a Certificate IV in Bookkeeping and Accounting.
 She has worked as an Administration Assistant at The Fact Tree Youth Service in Waterloo, as a Gallery Support Officer at Cumberland Council's Peacock Gallery and Auburn Arts Studio, and as Administration Manager at the Parramatta Female Factory Precinct.
 Holly is also currently the Finance and Operations Manager at PYT Fairfield.

 Membership and Projects Officers